Brett Gray RanchEight-Month Ranching Apprenticeship in Rush, Colorado

 Food: Apprentices are responsible for their own food budget.
-Round River will provide a $100 cash grocery allowance, ranch-raised beef and fresh eggs.
+Round River will provide a $100 cash per month grocery allowance, ranch-raised beef and fresh eggs.
 Additionally, apprentices/interns are expected to assist with the ranch garden and will have access to garden produce grown on the ranch.

 Quivira Coalition Activities: The apprentice is required to attend the annual Quivira Coalition conference, held each November in Albuquerque, NM; conference and hotel fees are covered by the Quivira Coalition.
 In addition to the conference, the apprentice will participate in an Holistic Management International webinar series geared Whole Farm/Ranch Planning Series.
 Apprentices are also required to write several reports during their apprenticeship; these reports will go through the NAP Coordinator at Quivira, and be posted on the Quivira website.